epicserve/cookiecutter-django-base-app/README.rst

 Quickstart
 ==========

-1. Install cookiecutter, and apps listed in requirements.txt for our generated app.
+1. Install `cookiecutter <https://github.com/audreyr/cookiecutter>`_, and the apps listed in requirements.txt.
 Install them all with:

 .. code-block:: console